© 2019 Pulse - Voices from the Heart of Medicine, Inc. All rights reserved.

 Abortion was not a concept that played a role in my life.
 I never imagined that rape would leave me with an unwanted pregnancy; I refused to consider that any future child would face multiple disabilities that might diminish or eliminate his or her quality of life.
 Instead, I married and, nine months later, found myself pregnant.

 Unfortunately, I discovered my pregnancy after getting special vaccinations for a trip to Greece.
-The doctor feared that
+The doctor feared that one of the shots he had given me might affect the fetus, leading to birth defects in my first child.
+I remember his looking directly

 For a long time, we’ve resisted posting this theme out of concern that it would generate more heat than light–more vitriol than compassion.
 But recent legislation that would make abortions illegal in Alabama, Georgia, Ohio, Kentucky, Mississippi, Missouri, and now Louisiana has made us think that we need to find a way to broach this subject and talk about it with kindness and respect for one another.